OpenDMA/opendma-spec/OpenDMA-Spec.md

 A *class info object* is an object with at least theses properties:

 1.  `opendma:Class`, single value, Reference, as defined in §6.1, not null
+2.  `opendma:Aspects`, multi value, Reference, as defined in §6.1, can be empty
-2.  `opendma:Id`, single value, String, as defined in §6.2, not null
+3.  `opendma:Id`, single value, String, as defined in §6.2, not null
-3.  `opendma:Name`, single value, String, not null
+4.  `opendma:Name`, single value, String, not null
-4.  `opendma:Namespace`, single value, String, not null
+5.  `opendma:Namespace`, single value, String, not null
-5.  `opendma:DisplayName`, single value, String, not null
+6.  `opendma:DisplayName`, single value, String, not null
-6.  `opendma:SuperClass`, single value, Reference to a class info object (§7), can be null
+7.  `opendma:SuperClass`, single value, Reference to a class info object (§7), can be null
-7.  `opendma:IncludedAspects`, multi value, Reference to valid aspect objects (§8.4), can be empty
+8.  `opendma:IncludedAspects`, multi value, Reference to valid aspect objects (§8.4), can be empty
-8.  `opendma:DeclaredProperties`, multi value, Reference to property info objects (§9), can be empty
+9.  `opendma:DeclaredProperties`, multi value, Reference to property info objects (§9), can be empty
-9.  `opendma:Properties`, multi value, Reference to property info objects (§9), can be empty
+10.  `opendma:Properties`, multi value, Reference to property info objects (§9), can be empty
-10. `opendma:Aspect`, single value, Boolean, not null
+11. `opendma:Aspect`, single value, Boolean, not null
-11. `opendma:Hidden`, single value, Boolean, not null
+12. `opendma:Hidden`, single value, Boolean, not null
-12. `opendma:System`, single value, Boolean, not null
+13. `opendma:System`, single value, Boolean, not null
-13. `opendma:Retrievable`, single value, Boolean, not null
+14. `opendma:Retrievable`, single value, Boolean, not null
-14. `opendma:Searchable`, single value, Boolean, not null
+15. `opendma:Searchable`, single value, Boolean, not null
-15. `opendma:SubClasses`, multi value, Reference to a class info objects (§7), can be empty
+16. `opendma:SubClasses`, multi value, Reference to a class info objects (§7), can be empty

 These constraints apply to the properties of valid class objects (§8.3) and valid aspect objects (§8.4):
 1. The restrictions of the `opendma:SuperClass` property are defined in §8.